developmentseed/cvat-images-validator/README.md

 This app helps to review all the images and the box drawn in [CVAT](https://github.com/opencv/cvat).
 The app accepts all the parameter in the query URL.
 Allowed arguments:

-- `xmlDump` ,URL of the Bump annotation file.
+- `xmlDump` ,URL of the dump annotation file.
 - `startImgId` e.g `1`
 - `stopImgId` e.g `1000`
 - `columns`, number of columns to display the images e.g `3`.